 - Stopping a Live Pickleball.
 If you stop the pickleball before it is dead, then you would have committed a fault.
 This includes catching or stopping the pickleball before it hits the ground (for instance, catching the pickleball on a shot that you may think is clearly out of bounds).

 - The Pickleball Hitting a Permanent Object Before Bouncing.
-If the pickleball hits a permanent object (such as a bench or a fence) before bouncing, then the player or team that hit the pickleball last would have committed a fault and will lose the rally.
+If the pickleball hits a permanent object (such as a bench, fence or even the referee - yes, the referee is considered a permanent object) before bouncing, then the player or team that hit the pickleball last would have committed a fault and will lose the rally.

 - Violating a Non-Volley Zone Rule.
 Any violation of any of the Non-Volley Zone (or Kitchen) rules is a fault.
 For instance, any volley of the pickleball while standing in the Non-Volley Zone is a fault.